leanhvie/tomato-tasker/README.md

 # tomato-tasker
-Repository for a pomodoro web application
+Repository for a pomodoro timer web application

 ## Setup